 - For XTandem and Mascot searches, you can select multiple FASTAs to search against simultaneously.

 - Any search engine parameters that you want to specify, if you wish to override the defaults.

-Once you've specified the search protocol, click the Search
+Once you've specified the search protocol, click Search

-button to initiate the search.
-You'll be redirected to the Portal page, where you'll see the search status displayed as the file is processed.
-Once the status reads COMPLETE
+to initiate the search.
+You'll see the search status displayed as the file is processed.

 : Large runs can take hours to process.
 By default, LabKey will run the X!
 Tandem searches on the same web server where LabKey is running.
 Mascot and Sequest searches will be run on whatever server is configured in Site Settings.
 TPP processes (Peptide Prophet, Protein Prophet, and XPRESS quantitation, if configured) are run on the web server by default, for all search engines.
-If you use LabKey Server to frequently process large data sets, you may want to set up your search engine on a server cluster to handle the load.
-If you wish to do this, you are using LabKey Server in a production setting and require commercial-level support for cluster set-up.
-For further information on commercial support, you can contact the LabKey Corporation technical services team
+If you use LabKey Server to frequently process large data sets, you may want to set up your search engine on separate servers to handle the load.
+If you wish to do this, you are using LabKey Server in a production setting which requires commercial-level support to configure.
+For further information on commercial support, you can contact the LabKey technical services team

 LabKey Server uses an XML format based on the X!
 Tandem syntax for configuring parameters for all search engines.
 You don't have to be knowledgeable about XML to modify search parameters in LabKey Server.
 You only need to find the parameter that you need to change, determine what value you want to set it to, and paste the correct line into the X!
 Tandem XML